 In 2018, Sara collaborated with six secondary schools in a highly successful nest building project that was held within Sense of Self.
 Teaching students to stitch and gather their own recycled materials and being part of a larger public work put wind under their budding wings.

-This work is an evolving curation, unfolding within the varying spaces at each event.
+This work is an evolving curation, unfolding within the varying spaces at each event, from indoor theatrical spaces to outdoor Sensory Gardens.

 “In a world of underlying disconnection and loneliness, I’m passionate about art that connects and elevates the richness and resilience of the human spirit.”